tartiflette/tartiflette-aiohttp/README.md

 ### Use with custom Tartiflette engine

 In the case you already have a Tartiflette Engine instance, or, you do not want to use the built-in instance.
-You can pass an existing instance to the Application constructor.
+You can pass an existing instance to the `register_graphql_handlers` helper.

 ```python
 # main.py